Common Myths About Elderly Live In Care

 There is no doubt that care costs are not cheap regardless of where the care is being offered.
 The cost of care depends on the type and level of care required and the location of where the care is offered.
 Home care costs can vary hugely, depending on your location.
 Home care costs are also dependent on the sort of care required, how many hours of care a week are required and whether these fall at the weekends/bank holidays, as care can cost more on these particular days.

 Care home fees are also dependent upon the home selected and whether you need a nursing home or residential home.
 Costs for a nursing home can be significantly more than for a residential home.
 You may also need to pay more if your care needs are greater care, such as dementia care or palliative care.

-A live-in carer can be costly if care is needed for 24 hours of the day, 7 days a week because this will require a team of carers but this is rarely the case for elderly live-in care assistants as they only work for a certain number of hours a day and remain on call at other times.
+A live-in carer for elderly can be costly if care is needed for 24 hours of the day, 7 days a week because this will require a team of carers but this is rarely the case for elderly live-in care assistants as they only work for a certain number of hours a day and remain on call at other times.
 Their rate will be charged per day, instead of by the hour, and they’ll be on hand at all times to help when necessary.